Hillside Student Community School Expectations for Students 2022-2023

 Please note that some of the following points need to be adjusted depending on the virus situation.

-- Students must refrain from violence of any kind.
+- Refrain from violence of any kind.

 - Tobacco and illegal substances, matches, and lighters are not permitted on campus.